 Context PSIs are compiled to help judges make sentencing decisions, including consideration of treatment placement as an alternative to incarceration.
 A significant portion of the PSI describes defendants' backgrounds, needs, and treatment history.
 PSIs may further indicate how successful or not past treatment approaches have been.
 Records from community-based treatment providers may be a valuable source of information for writing the PSI.
 This informs judges about treatment needs and past experiences in treatment programs and may promote successful outcomes by suggesting approaches to either try or to be avoided.
 Depending on the jurisdiction, PSIs may be written by pre-trial services officers, probation officers, or, in rarer instances, by prosecutors or defense attorneys.
-NOTE: While these individuals would request the information from treatment providers for the purpose of writing the PSI, judges are the end users of the information.
-Triggers A pre-sentence investigation report is needed for an offender Content Examples Personal identifiers (e.g. name, DOB, SSN) Treatment history (content may vary based on implementation and jurisdiction) Health-related diversion program history (content may vary based on implementation and jurisdiction) Information Flow Pre-trial Services or Probation Department ( inquiry ) → Treatment Providers and Health-related Diversion Programs ( response ) → Pre-trial Services of Probation Department ( use ) Data Source Examples Treatment providers record systems Health-related diversion programs record systems Assumptions Numerous basic assumptions apply to this information exchange (see Section 2.6).
+Triggers A pre-sentence investigation report is needed for an offender Content Examples Personal identifiers (e.g. name, DOB, SSN) Treatment history (content may vary based on implementation and jurisdiction) Health-related diversion program history (content may vary based on implementation and jurisdiction) Information Flow Pre-trial Services or Probation Department (inquiry) → Treatment Providers and Health-related Diversion Programs (response) → Pre-trial Services of Probation Department (use) Data Source Examples Treatment providers record systems Health-related diversion programs record systems Assumptions Numerous basic assumptions apply to this information exchange (see Section 2.6).
 For example, Federal, state, and local privacy laws and policies govern the transmission of personal health information.
 As a prerequisite to any information exchange, the partners must determine which laws are applicable to them, and take the appropriate measures to ensure that the information exchange is permissible (e.g. obtain client consent as needed and/or enter into a data sharing agreement specifying the allowable disclosure of the information).
-Specific Challenge Notes There are heightened privacy concerns in this information exchange because it involves disclosing a person's mental health or substance abuse status and treatment history to the courts for the purpose of sentencing.
+Specific Challenge Notes • There are heightened privacy concerns in this information exchange because it involves disclosing a person's mental health or substance abuse status and treatment history to the courts for the purpose of sentencing.
 Any implementation will need to determine the minimal amount of information needed.
 Client consent procedures will likely need to be developed for this purpose.
 Related Guidelines & Standards None identified Implementation Notes None identified